 - A. Provide quality plant material of height or caliper scheduled or shown and with branching configurations and spread characteristics as recommended by ANSI Z60.1. - B. Shrubs: Provide quality single-stem or caned balled and burlapped (B&B) deciduous shrub, except where special forms are shown or listed. - C. Evergreens: Provide quality balled and burlapped (B&B) evergreens with well-balanced form complying with requirements for other size relationships to the primary dimension shown.
-Landscape Architect has the option to specify evergreen shrubs by height. - D. Large-Caliper Trees: - Trees shall be root-pruned a minimum of one growing season before transplanting.
-All root pruning shall be done by hand, with sharp, clean, rust-free shears. - a.
-A trench shall be dug around the tree at the limit of the proposed root ball to a minimum depth of 24 inch and back-filled. - b.
+Landscape Architect has the option to specify evergreen shrubs by height.

+- D. Large-Callper Trees: - 1.
+Trees shall be root-pruned a minimum of one growing season before transplanting.
+All root pruning shall be done by hand, with sharp, clean, rust-free shears. - A trench shall be dug around the tree at the limit of the proposed root ball to a minimum depth of 24 inch and back-filled. - b.
 A 3" high saucer shall be built around the tree outside the edge of the trench. - c.
 The tree shall be guyed or braced. - d.
 After tree has been root-pruned, ensure that the root ball is watered regularly by hand and by using watering bags.
 Do not rely on automatic spray irrigation, and do not over water.
 Check the soil moisture of the root ball with a soil probe; making sure that the moisture level remains moist. - e.
 When the tree is dug, the digging shall be done using methods that preserve the new root growth growing in the soft soil of the trench. - 2.
 At the time of root pruning, any remedial pruning required by Landscape Architect shall be performed. - 3.
 Large-caliper trees shall be dug prior to bud-break in the spring, for spring-dig only plants.
 Trees shall not be dug between bud-break and hardening-off period in early summer.
-Trees shall not be dug in the summer, without the written permission from Landscape Architect. - E. Harvesting and Root Ball Requirements: All balled and burlapped trees and shrubs shall be harvested with the following modifications to standard nursery practices. - 1.
+Trees shall not be dug in the summer, without the written permission from Landscape Architect. - E. Harvesting and Root Ball Requirements: All balled and burlapped trees and shrubs shall be harvested with the following modifications to standard nursery practices, - 1.
 Prior to digging each tree and any shrub greater than 3 feet in height, check for the location of the structural roots within the root ball area.
 Using a surveyor's chain pin, or other suitable device, probe into the

+RIVER SOUTH - OPEN SPACE 1000 SOUTH WELLS STREET - CHICAGO, IL ISSUE FOR SPECIAL ASSESSMENT DISTRICT HOERR SCHAUDT LANDSCAPE ARCHITECTS

+A.

+E.

+A.

+File #: O2017-86, Version: 1

+B.

+C. D.

+E.

+F.

+•2.6

+A.

-2.4 BOX GROWN PLANT MATERIAL
+вох GROWN PLANT MATERIAL Box grown plants shall consist of trees and shrubs.

-- A. Box grown plants shall consist of trees and shrubs. - B. Provide plants established and well rooted with not less than the minimum number and length of runners required by ANSI Z60.1 for the box size shown or listed. - C. Box class size shall conform to ANSI Z60.1 for each size and type of plant. - D. Box-grown stock shall have been grown in a box long enough for the root system to have developed sufficiently to hold its soil together but not so long as to have developed a girdling root mat around the edge of the container. - E. The root system of each box grown plant shall be inspected by the contractor to determine the condition of the roots.
+ovide plants established and well rooted with not less than the minimum number and length of runners required by ANSI Z60.1 for a box size shown or listed.

+Box class size shall conform to ANSI Z60.1 for each size and type of plant.

+Box-grown stock shall have been grown In a box long enough for the root system to have developed sufficiently to hold Its soil together but not so long as to have developed a girdling root mat around the edge of the container.

+The root system of each box grown plant shall be inspected by the contractor to determine the condition of the roots.
 Remedial action to remove circling and matted roots on the edge of the container as described In part 3 of this section shall be performed.

-2.5 CONTAINER GROWN PLANT MATERIAL
+CONTAINER GROWN PLANT MATERIAL